 It goes without saying that you should progress within your capability.
 In the video the loaded bar is 40kg, which is challenging enough when you’re 3 years out of practice!

 Elite level Olympic lifters can snatch well over 200kg.
-That’s not just an overhead squat, it’s a deadlift, followed by heaving it quick enough and high enough that you can get under it with straight arms.
+That’s not just an overhead squat, it’s a deadlift, followed by heaving it quickly enough and high enough that you can get under it with straight arms.
 That’s verging on heroic!
 It’s a great spectacle, especially if you have done overhead squatting yourself and you appreciate how challenging an exercise it is.

 How do you get the bar overhead to start a set?